OctaveLarose/bootleg/README.md

 `--op-file FILENAME` ("operations file") can be used to provide additional information about the program.
 As of now (08/06/21), this information corresponds to arithmetic bytecode operators called in order in each function.

+`--no-print-method-names` disables the default behaviour of adding a print statement to every method, to show they're actually being called and in which order they are.

 ---

 The exported code is generated in the `code_output/` directory.